SchabanBo/qlevar_router/README.md

 ## Priority

 The priority of the middleware, the lower the number the higher the priority.
 Middleware with the same priority will be executed in the order they were added
 Middleware with higher priority will be executed first.
+The default priority is 500.

 ```dart
 QRoute(